 1. The Rare Karner Blue Butterfly at the Albany Pine Bush Preserve

-They’re tiny, blue and globally rare – the Karner blue butterfly is one unique species that has a home in Albany.
+They’re tiny, blue, and globally rare – the Karner blue butterfly is one unique species that has a home in Albany.
 This butterfly species depends entirely on the wild blue lupine as its source of nutrients.
 Lupines grow in sunny habitats such as inland pine barrens, but many of these habitats have been lost due to development.
 Karner blues are currently considered federally endangered, which is part of the reason why they’re so special.

 You can view some fluttering Karner blues at the Albany Pine Bush Preserve.
 While most habitats find loss due to wildfires, the fire-dependent inland pine barrens of the Albany Pine Bush Preserve are a unique ecosystem where many special species thrive.